-$$m = e^{-CE} \tag{2}$$
+$$m = e^{-CE} \tag{1}$$

-The use of equations (1) and (2) differs from optical lithography simulation in that the e-beam case uses deposited energy per unit volume and the optical lithography case use energy per unit area.
+where E is the e-beam deposited exposure dose at some point in the resist (in J/cm) and C is the exposure rate constant (with units of 1/dose).
+The use of equation (1) differs from optical lithography simulation in that the e-beam case uses deposited energy per unit volume and the optical lithography case uses energy per unit area.
 The difference is straightforward since the optical absorption coefficient of the resist relates energy per unit area to deposited energy per unit volume [12].
-Thus, the exposure rate constant C for electron beam exposure is roughly equivalent to the optical C divided by the resist optical absorption coefficient α .
-As an order of magnitude analysis, typical optical resists exhibit $C \sim 0.02 \text{ cm}^2/\text{mJ}$ and $\alpha \sim 0.5 \mu \text{m}^{-1}$.
-Thus, the e-beam equivalent value of C (for the same effective resist sensitivity) would be about $0.004 \text{ cm}^3/\text{J}$.
+Thus, the exposure rate constant C for electron beam exposure is roughly equivalent to the optical C divided by the resist optical absorption coefficient $\alpha$ .